 - Hypothyroidism signals an underactive thyroid gland.
 When the thyroid function slows down, someone might experience severe fatigue, weight gain, pale skin, coarse or dry hair, very heavy periods, hair loss and in particular, thinning eyebrow hair.

-Getting an expert to examine your health properly is imperative because thyroid disorders aren't the only thing that causes hair loss problems.
-For example, you could have an autoimmune disease (like alopecia areata) or specific nutritional deficiencies that have triggered telogen effluvium.
+It's important you see a doctor because thyroid disorders aren't the only thing that causes hair loss problems.
 To find out for sure, ask your health care practitioner for a full thyroid panel, which will reveal your overall thyroid health.

-What Can You Do if You Notice Your Eyebrow Hair Thinning?
+What You Can Do if Your Eyebrows Are Thinning

 If a tricky thyroid function is affecting your beautiful brows, here are some natural alternatives you can try to help stop your eyebrow hairs from shedding and promote hair growth.